kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 # Core Concepts

-Problem determination and performance tuning are best done with all layers of the stack in mind.
+Performance tuning is best done with all layers of the stack in mind.
 This lab will focus on the layers in bold below:

 <img src="./media/image4.png" width="530" height="493" />